-During this year's review of Governance, it was confirmed that SYPTE has an extensive suite of policies and procedures which should ensure that it has a reasonable level of Governance and internal control and that should allow it to manage risks of failure to deliver its corporate priorities.
+During this year's review of Governance, it was again confirmed that SYPTE has an extensive suite of policies and procedures, including an Anti-Fraud, Bribery and Corruption Policy, which should ensure that it has a reasonable level of Governance and internal control and that should allow it to manage risks of failure to deliver its corporate priorities.
 However, we recognise that we still have more to do to improve Governance across the organisation.
-The corporate policies continue to be reviewed during the coming year to ensure that they continue to be relevant.
-The review identified three key areas for improvement:
+Corporate policies will continue to be reviewed during the coming year to ensure that they continue to be relevant.
+The review identified two key areas for improvement: